 The next step where one complaints of pain is as the eggs starts to develop and the ovaries begin to enlarge, causing in some lower abdomen pain and bloating.
-This only when a very large number of eggs start to develop and the ovaries are overstimulating.
-Its where the doctors have to use their discretion to use drugs judiciously to limit the number of eggs that grow and individualise the treatment.
+This only when a very large number of eggs start to develop, and the ovaries are overstimulating.
+Its where the doctors must use their discretion to use drugs judiciously to limit the number of eggs that grow and individualise the treatment.

-This part most women would hate, but in reality, with a well-controlled stimulation many don’t even experience any pain, but merely discomfort that they are able to cope with and lead a normal life and even continue to go to work.
+This part most women would hate, but, with a well-controlled stimulation many don’t even experience any pain, but merely discomfort that they are able to cope with and lead a normal life and even continue to go to work.
 This discomfort can extend, only in a few, for about a week after the egg retrieval.

 The third phase where woman expects pain is during the procedure of the egg retrieval itself.
 As the patients during counselling are made aware that the eggs are removed by piercing the ovaries through the vagina using a thin long needle, many women anticipate great pain.
-But in reality, there is no pain during the procedure as it is done under anesthesia.
+But, there is no pain during the procedure as it is done under anaesthesia.

-In our centre, we have anesthesiologists who you would meet once before the procedure for a check up to see that you are fit for anaesthesia.
+In our centre, we have anaesthesiologists who you would meet once before the procedure for a check up to see that you are fit for anaesthesia.
 They would ensure at that the time of retrieval you are pain-free and comfortable throughout the procedure.
-The anesthesia used at our centre is for a short duration only and medicines used does not even slightly effects the eggs.
+The anaesthesia used at our centre is for a short duration only and medicines used does not even slightly affects the eggs.

 The next step where usually the couple enquire if the woman can have pain is at the time of embryo transfer.
 Usually three to five days after the egg retrieval, the embryos are transferred back into the uterus.
 The transfer of the embryos is almost painless, but you may feel discomfort only during insertion of a vaginal speculum as you may have felt during taking a pap smear.